Where does this term come from, and why is it taboo and evil in some circles? Let’s examine the reasons.

 We all have goals and aspirations.
 Reaching these goals takes hard work.
 The path to these goals requires several effective personal habits.
 Habits are rituals that have reached enough critical mass to manifest.

-For example, visualization is a powerful tool to focus intent.
+For example, visualization is a powerful tool to focus on intent.
 Create and use a vision board.
 This is a simple tool.
 You place pictures of the ultimate goals you want to achieve on a bulletin board.
 Then you hang this board somewhere you will see it often like your office or hallway.
 Some people set a reminder to move it to a new place every month.
 This way you see it and reinforce the goal.

 Develop your own rituals.
 If you are just starting, learn the basic patterns others use, but don’t copy.
 Don’t stay with a predetermined pattern.
 Personal rituals are a pathway to cultivating the positive things you want in your life.
 Remember that there is power and influence in the structure of the old ways.
 So, start there, and personalize.

-2) Partner with like-minded people
+2) Partner with Like-Minded People

 Unlike institutionalized rituals, personal rituals can change with your growth.
 However, there is power in collaboration.
 You need not create a coven or secret society.
 Just meet and share ideas.
 You’ll learn a lot from others even though you are doing your own thing.